-- Preparedness: Establishment of authorities and responsibilities for emergency actions along with resource designation to support them.
+- Mitigation: Reduction of exposure to, or probability of loss from emergency events. - Preparedness: Establishment of authorities and responsibilities for emergency actions along with resource designation to support them.
 Includes education and practice of drills and exercises. - Response: Time sensitive actions taken in the event of an emergency to reduce negative impact to the Home.
-Response to emergencies will first focus on Life Safety, and will utilize the principles of Incident Management and follow Code Procures as outline in this manual. - Recovery: The effort to restore infrastructure and Home activities/resident life to normal.
+Response to emergencies will first focus on Life Safety, and will utilize the principles of Incident Management and follow Code Procedures as outlined in this manual. - Recovery: The effort to restore infrastructure and Home activities/resident life to normal.

-The Terms of reference and duties of the Emergency Planning Committee will be responsible for the overall coordination and implementation of the Emergency Plan including adherence to the "Fixing the Long Term Care Homes Act, 2021".
+The Terms of Reference and duties of the Emergency Planning Committee will be responsible for the overall coordination and implementation of the Emergency Plan including adherence to the "Fixing the Long Term Care Homes Act, 2021".